 Other Features of iCloud

 Other than the mentioned useful apps, iCloud also offers a set of other features such as Find My Phone, Keychain, remote access, etc.

 Find My iPhone

 The Find My iPhone is a feature offered by Apple to its iOS device.
 Using the service, you track your lost iPhone on the internet and trace it down.
 The only thing required here is that your iPhone should be connected to the internet for live tracking.
-Else the map may show last known location.
+Else the map may show the last known location.

-Keychain is a Apple service that works like LastPass for Chrome.
+Keychain is an Apple service that works like LastPass for Chrome.
 It is a password managing service, and when allowed, it can store the password for your multiple accounts and save the hassle of remembering the password.

-If you want to keep track of your children, the location sharing app can be useful.
+If you want to keep track of your children, the location-sharing app can be useful.
 When enabled, you can track the location of any individual by accessing their iCloud account.

 Also read: Fix Touch ID Not Working Issue